baxterrp/2020_ECommerce/README.md

 3) run command
 > CREATE DATABASE eComm;
 4) modify ConnectionConfiguration section in appsettings.json in directory ~/BaxterCommerce.Web/
+    ```
-    >*DataSource : your sql server name
+    DataSource : your sql server name
-    >*Catalog : name of database you intend to use - should be eComm
+    Catalog : name of database you intend to use - should be eComm\n
-    >*IntegratedSecurity : leave as True
+    IntegratedSecurity : leave as True
+    ```
 to build application

 in root directory